ruanyf/travis-ci-demo/README.md

+This is a beginner tutorial of Travis CI for Node projects.

 ## What is Travis CI?

 [Travis CI](https://travis-ci.org/) is a hosted [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration) platform that is free for all open source projects hosted on Github.